XRPLF/rippled/src/ripple/peerfinder/README.md

   fractional part up or down using a uniform random number generated at program startup.
-This allows the outdegree of the overlay network to be controlled with fractional precision, ensuring that all inbound network connection slots are not consumed (which would it difficult for new participants to enter the network).
+This allows the outdegree of the overlay network to be controlled with fractional precision, ensuring that all inbound network connection slots are not consumed (which would make it difficult for new participants to enter the network).

 Here's an example of how the network might be structured with a fractional